sauravbose/rental-demand-forecast-and-automation/README.md

 # Rental Demand Forecast and Automation

-A bunch of tasks undertaken over the summer that demonstrate the load-clean-train-test-deploy cycle for a corporate firm.
+This repo acts as a code dump of my first data sciece project - A bunch of tasks undertaken over Summer'17 that demonstrate the load-clean-train-test-deploy cycle for a corporate firm.